HR-CMGT/PRG06-vue-workshop/README.md

 - **data**: data contains the state of your component.
 For example: `user = "erik"`
 - **methods**: actions that your component can execute, for example: `loadStarWarsData()`
-- **lifecycle**: Each Vue component has a number of default methods, called [lifecycle hooks](https://vuejs.org/v2/guide/instance.html).

 As we have seen in the presentation, a component can have child components, creating a hierarchy.
 Child components can have: